zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    ``weird.log`` with the associated connection.

-   :cid: The identifier of the connection that the encoding originates from.
+   :param cid: The identifier of the connection that the encoding originates from.

-   :s: The Base64-encoded string.
+   :param s: The Base64-encoded string.

-   :a: An optional custom alphabet.
+   :param a: An optional custom alphabet.
 The empty string indicates the default
       alphabet.
 If given, the string must consist of 64 unique characters.